Welcome to BP Online!

 FAQ about BP Online

-ZOOM classes begin August 26, 2024.
+ZOOM classes begin the week of August 25, 2025.
 There will be 34 lessons in all, 31 live and 3 pre-recorded.
 We will not meet on major holidays.

 Formal grades will not be assigned for classes using Remember the Days, although parents are free to assign grades.
 BP teachers will assign grades for classes using Consider the Years/Companion.

-Families are welcome to take part in the Elementary or Middle school classes together.
+Families are welcome to take part in the Remember the Days classes together.
 Students may share a device (not a Chromebook), but will be expected to do their own maps and question pages.
-Families should choose the age range that best suits your students and join that class together.

 Each high school student must have his or her own device (not a Chromebook), and must complete his or her own maps and question pages.